anuragambuja/data-engineering-gcp/BigQuery.md

 ## Time Travel
   -  Time travel is a background copy of all your data in your tables in your data set for a rolling seven days.
 You can set the duration of the time travel window, from a minimum of two days to a maximum of seven days.
   -  Time travel lets you query data that was updated or deleted, restore a table that was deleted, or restore a table that expired. you cannot retrieve deleted table through the console you have to do that through the cloudshell `bq` command
+  - Time Travel SELECTs are considered as Query jobs and billed on the bytes read.
+These SELECTs can be executed in the console or at the bq command prompt as the table has not been deleted.
   - You set the time travel window at the dataset level, which then applies to all of the tables within the dataset.
   - Using a shorter time travel window lets you save on storage costs when using the physical storage billing model.
 These savings don't apply when using the logical storage billing model.
   - valid reason for modifying the BigQuery dataset number of days for Time Travel?
     - Lower storage costs.
     - Enforcing Data Governance data life.